wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

    ![ScreenShot](images/AddConfiguration.png)

    Press the "Add Configuration..." button that is to the left of the play button.
-Select "Templatees" and then "Python".
+Select "Templates" and then "Python".

    ![ScreenShot](images/Run-Debug-Settings.png)